Armandoh4/filmlabproductions/README.md

 ---
 * Credits to Natsuko, the designer who helped me with the logo, and who was a big help in designing the site.

-* I used the filters from [here](https://codepen.io/sosuke/pen/Pjoqqp) for allowing me to easily apply the right filter to make the hover effect animation on my svg work, with minimal trial and error.
+* I used the filters from [here](https://codepen.io/sosuke/pen/Pjoqqp), allowing me to easily apply the right filter to make the hover effect animation on my svg match the intended colour, with minimal trial and error on my end.

     ![Tiktok](assets/readme_img/nav_item_lightup.png)